-Nursing-R.N. to Bachelor of Science (B.S.)
-Online
+Nursing: R.N. to Bachelor of Science (B.S.) - Online

 This program is for licensed Registered Nurses with earned Diplomas or Associate Degrees in Nursing who wish to earn their Bachelor of Science with a nursing major.
-Courses are offered in 15-week semesters (12 weeks in summer) that cater to the demanding schedules of working nurses.
-The option to enroll full- or part-time lets a student progress through the program at the pace that is right for their life.
+Courses are offered in 15 week semesters (12 weeks in summer) and cater to the demanding schedules of working nurses.
+The option to enroll full-time or part-time lets a student progress through the program at the pace that fits their individual needs.
 The program can be completed in as little as 16 months, or five semesters, or can take as long as necessary to fit into one's schedule.
-The average program completion rate is 2-3 years.
+The average program completion rate is two to three years.
 The program integrates knowledge from the liberal arts and sciences with professional nursing education.